turingschool/backend-curriculum-site/module3/misc/winter_break.md

 Build a VERY simple Rails app (not an `--api`), and implement GitHub OmniAuth to authenticate a user to view a list of their public repos and a separate list of their private repos. (free accounts include unlimited private repos; make a few private repos that just contain a README)

 Create a README for your project which includes screenshots of the functionality.

+## Review

+Students who would like to review any topics should look into the following:

+- Consuming APIs
+- Refactoring into the Facade and Service design patterns
+- Testing tools for API consumption
+- Testing endpoints you created in Rails Engine

+## Stretch Goals

+Once the above work is complete, if you have additional time that you want to spend exploring other topics, here are some suggestions:

+- Deeper styling, Bootstrap etc.
+- Try the other explorations from Viewing Party and/or Rails Engine
+- Add Endpoints for the other data/resources on those projects

+---

 ## Deliverables